A Brief History of the Marque

 Sources: Period advertisement, motorradonline.de, fhw-online.de, Tragatsch p180

-If you have a query or information about Joose Sohne machines, please contact us
+If you have a query or information about Joose Sohne motorcycles, please contact us